 We are working with partners across Kent, Surrey and Sussex, including trusts, Local Pharmaceutical Committees and CCGs, to implement the pathway.
 Where possible we set up secure electronic interfaces between the hospital IT systems and community pharmacy systems in order to provide patient medicines information quickly and seamlessly between care settings.

-This pathway is now live in East Sussex Healthcare NHS Trust, Ashford and St. Peter’s Hospitals NHS Foundation Trust, Surrey & Borders Partnership NHS Foundation Trust, and Royal Surrey NHS Foundation Trust, and Medway NHS Foundation Trust, University Hospitals Sussex Trust and Darren Valley Hospital Trust.
+This pathway is now live in East Sussex Healthcare NHS Trust, Ashford and St. Peter’s Hospitals NHS Foundation Trust, Surrey & Borders Partnership NHS Foundation Trust, Royal Surrey NHS Foundation Trust, and Medway NHS Foundation Trust, University Hospitals Sussex Trust and Darren Valley Hospital Trust.